 Rose Osiria is winter hardy in USDA hardiness zones 6b through 10b.
 Mulch deeply and provide good winter protection from the cold during wintertime.

-Related Reading: Tips on How To Prepare Rose Bushes For Winter
+Related: Tips on How To Prepare Rose Bushes For Winter and Fall Rose Care.

 Watering & Feeding

 As with most roses, be careful not to overwater, and don’t allow the bushes to stand in water.

 Even so, you should provide a deep and thorough watering whenever the first couple of inches of soil surrounding the bush feels dry.